Cybersecurity

 All of these models assume that authorisation is dynamic and data-driven.

+It looks like a digital streaming service: no one assigns content show by show.
+Access is layered automatically from subscription tier, region, age rating and real-time context.
 Where does it work well?
 My favourite example is a digital streaming service.
 Access to content is not manually assigned show by show.
 A baseline experience as a free user is established, then content is layered dynamically based on subscription tier, region, age rating, and real-time context, individual purchased shows.
 The user sees a seamless interface and underneath the system is making continuous authorisation decisions driven entirely by data.
 That is not happening with manual requests and approvals.
 Well, maybe it is.
 Mechanical Turks exist!
 A digital streaming service that served up resources based just on authenticating would struggle.

 Enterprises want some or all of that behaviour for all the right reasons.
 It reduces admin overhead, it secures access to services and it supports audit and all those compliance frameworks that need to be adhered to.
 They want roles and attributes to drive entitlement without constant human friction and accesses to change and adapt as context changes.
 They want standing privilege removed wherever possible.

+Teams over-focus on whether the identity platform can enforce a policy, it almost always can.
+The real blocker is that no platform can invent trustworthy data.
 The focus, however, often lands too heavily on the identity platform itself.
 Can the IdP enforce this?
 Can it evaluate that?
 Can it model attributes in real time?
 Technically, the answer has been 'yes' for a long time.
 What no platform can do is invent trustworthy data.
 Smarter engines running on contaminated fuel.

 If the core identity and entitlement data feeding authorisation is inconsistent or unreliable, every downstream decision inherits that risk.
 Faster automation simply accelerates poor decision making.